deadbits/Analyst-CaseFile/README.txt

 This is a basic group to entities to help analysts and investigators use Maltego CaseFile for information security, malware analysis and incident response specific cases.
-More entities and categories will be added in the very near futute, these were throw together rather quickly.
+More entities and categories will be added in the very near future, these were throw together rather quickly.

 A full list of all the entities included so far is listed below.